Dublin Marathon: El Goumri wins in record time

 A general view of runners passing Christ Church Cathedral during the 2019 Dublin Marathon.
 Photograph: Sam Barnes/Sportsfile

-Othmane El Goumr of Morocco has won the Dublin Marathon in a record time of 2:08:05.
+Othmane El Goumri of Morocco has won the Dublin Marathon in a record time of 2:08:05.

 Some 22,500 runners from across 50 different countries are taking part in the annual Dublin Marathon that started at Merrion Square at 9am.